pdf-raku/FontConfig-raku/README.md

 ## FontConfig Configuration

-By default, fontconfig uses system-wide font configuration files> Their location may depend on your particular distribution and system.
+By default, fontconfig uses system-wide font configuration files.
+Their location may depend on your particular distribution and system.

 There are several environment variables that can be set to define files and search paths, including: `FONTCONFIG_FILE`, `FONTCONFIG_PATH`, and `FONTCONFIG_FILE`.